danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

-Note that the key and signatures with the new algorithm will need to co-exist with the existing key and signatures for some period of time, which would have some impact on the size of the DNS records.
+Note that the key and signatures with the new algorithm will need to co-exist with the existing key and signatures for some period of time.
+This will have an impact on the size of the DNS records.

 [NOTE(OS): Shouldn't we just update the language that requires the resolver to be so strict and finally be done with this requirement?
 Or just give a recommendation in the paragraph on resolver here?]

+One issue that has been identified is that at least one of the commonly-used signing software releases does not include any support for doing an algorithm roll.
+This software would need to be updated to support rolling an algorithm before any new algorithms could be deployed.

 ## Registries